Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 His most favoritest daughter chittered happily as he abandoned any pretense at decorum and tackle-snoogled her half to death.

-*"Mrf!* My Father!
+"*Mrf!* My Father!
 Yes, hello!
 I missed you too."

 There were some stifled chitters from a few of the other females in attendance, and a completely unstifled one from Naydra.